Rim destabilization and re-formation upon severance from its expanding sheet: Dynamics of the severed rim

-Figures\,\ref{fig:4}(c) and \ref{fig:4}(d) show the non-dimensional breaking times scaled with $\textrm{We}_\textrm{d}$ over non-dimensional time $t/\tau_{\textrm{c}}$, both for the first and last instances of fragmentation.
-Equation (\ref{Eq:2}) captures well the timescale at which \emph{full} fragmentation occurs.
+Figures\,\ref{fig:4}(c) and \ref{fig:4}(d) show the non-dimensional \myreplaced{breakup}{breaking} time scaled with $\textrm{We}_\textrm{d}$ over non-dimensional time $t/\tau_{\textrm{c}}$, both for the first and last instances of fragmentation.
+Although the spread in the data is not significantly reduced, the rescaling enables the comparison to the theoretical prediction.
+Equation (\ref{Eq:2}) captures the timescale at which \emph{full} fragmentation occurs well.
 However, the first instances of rim and ligament breakup occur earlier.
 There are several reasons for which an earlier breakup of the severed freely expanding rim would be observed.
-First and foremost, the rim already inherited well-formed corrugations from the sheet pre severance (see \S\,\ref{IV.3} also), with significant local fluctuations in the thickness relative to the average rim thickness, favoring local pinch-off.
+First, the rim already inherited well-formed corrugations from the sheet pre severance (see \S\,\ref{IV.3} also), with significant local fluctuations in the thickness relative to the average rim thickness, favoring local pinch-off.
+Thus, a comparison to theory is most meaningful when considering the time instance for full fragmentation instead of the first instance of fragmentation.
 Furthermore, given that the rim is severed with constant volume $v_{\textrm{r}}\sim r_{\textrm{s}} b^2$, an increase in $r_{\textrm{s}}(t)$ of approximately 50\% [e.g., see fig.\,\ref{fig:3}(e)], for example, leads to a corresponding decrease in $b$, and with it, a decrease in fragmentation time $t_{\textrm{br}}$ up to $\approx26\%$.
 In sum, in the absence of liquid flow from the sheet, the thickness of the rim cannot self-adjust to fulfill the Bo $=1$ criterion and the rim destabilizes into fragments \emph{mainly} subjected to capillary breakup via RP instability with initial strong fluctuations in thickness inherited from, and an enhanced thinning due to, the inherited ballistic radial expansion.